 Immediately after you contact your insurance company, your next call should be to an experienced attorney.
 Your attorney will need to review the details of your case and determine if you are eligible to file a claim.
 In addition, never sign any settlements with the insurance company before first speaking to your lawyer.
 You may not be getting the money you need to fully pay for all your medical bills, lost wages, and future expenses.

-In the state of Colorado, accident victims have 3 years from the date of the accident to file a claim.
+In the state of Colorado, accident victims have 3 years from the date of the motor vehicle accident to file a claim.
 This is known as the statute of limitations, and if you miss this deadline, you could be prevented from ever filing a claim.
 Time begins ticking away on the date of the accident, so don’t delay.
 Your attorney can help you avoid missing any critical deadlines.

-What if I Don’t Want to File a Lawsuit?
+What If I Don’t Want To File A Lawsuit?

 Lawsuits are the exception not the rule.
 Your lawyer will be able to review your case, investigate your accident, and negotiate a fair settlement with the insurance company.
 If the insurance company fails to adequately cover damages or if there is debate regarding liability, your attorney will review all of your legal options with you.
-If you choose to file a lawsuit, your attorney will be there every step of the way.
+If you choose to file a lawsuit, your nearby car accident attorney will be there every step of the way.

-Contact Our Colorado Springs Accident Attorneys
+Contact Our Colorado Springs Auto Accident Attorneys